ccswbs/hjckrrh/sites/all/modules/google_tag/README.txt

 INTRODUCTION
 ------------

-This Google Tag Manager project allows non-technical stakeholders to manage the analytics for their website by triggering the insertion of tags and tracking systems onto their page(s) via Google's Tag Manager (GTM) hosted application.
+This project integrates the site with the Google Tag Manager (GTM) application.
+GTM allows you to deploy analytics and measurement tag configurations from a web-based user interface (hosted by Google) instead of requiring administrative access to your website.

  * For a full description, visit the project page: https://www.drupal.org/project/google_tag